CONTRAINDICATIONS

 Immunosuppression and Increased Risk of Infection

-Corticosteroids, including EOHILIA, suppress the immune system and increase the risk of infection with any pathogen.
 Corticosteroid-associated infections can be mild, severe, and at times fatal.
-Monitor patients and consider discontinuation of EOHILIA if the patient develops an infection.
+Monitor patients and consider discontinuation if infection develops.

-Varicella Zoster and Measles can be serious or fatal in non-immune patients taking corticosteroids.
+Varicella Zoster (VZ) and Measles can be serious or fatal.
 Avoid exposure.
-If a patient is exposed to varicella, prophylaxis with varicella zoster immune globulin may be indicated.
-If varicella develops, treatment with antiviral agents may be considered.
-If a patient is exposed to measles, prophylaxis with immunoglobulin may be indicated.
+If a patient is exposed to varicella, consider prophylaxis with VZ immune globulin (IG); if varicella develops, consider antiviral treatment.
+If a patient is exposed to measles, consider prophylaxis with IG.

-Amebiasis: It is recommended that latent or active amebiasis be ruled out before starting EOHILIA in patients who have spent time in the tropics or have unexplained diarrhea.
+Rule out amebiasis before starting EOHILIA in patients who were in the tropics or have unexplained diarrhea.

 Localized Infections: In clinical trials, some patients developed Candida albicans infections in the mouth, throat, and esophagus.
 Instruct patients: do not eat or drink for 30 minutes after taking EOHILIA; after 30 minutes rinse mouth with water and spit without swallowing.
-If oropharyngeal or esophageal candidiasis develops, treat with appropriate antifungal therapy and consider discontinuing EOHILIA.
+Treat candidiasis infections with appropriate antifungal therapy and consider discontinuing EOHILIA.

 Erosive Esophagitis

-Erosive esophagitis occurred in subjects who received EOHILIA in a 12-week clinical trial.
-None of the subjects had erosions at baseline esophagogastroduodenoscopy (EGD), and most were receiving concomitant therapy with a proton pump inhibitor (PPI).
-Advise patients or caregivers to report new onset or worsening signs or symptoms of erosive esophagitis to their healthcare provider.
-Consider endoscopic evaluation as appropriate.
+Patients who experienced erosive esophagitis in clinical trials did not have erosions at baseline and most were receiving a proton pump inhibitor.
+Advise patients or caregivers to report new onset or worsening of erosive esophagitis to their healthcare provider.
+Consider endoscopic evaluation.

 Symptoms of Steroid Withdrawal in Patients Transferred from Other Systemic Corticosteroids

-Monitor patients who are transferred from corticosteroids with high systemic effects to corticosteroids with lower systemic availability, such as EOHILIA, since symptoms attributed to withdrawal of steroid therapy, including those of acute adrenal axis suppression or benign intracranial hypertension, may develop.
-Adrenocortical function monitoring may be required in these patients and the dose of corticosteroid treatment with high systemic effects should be reduced cautiously.
-Replacement of systemic corticosteroids with EOHILIA may unmask allergies (e.g., rhinitis and eczema) previously controlled by the systemic drug.
+Adrenocortical function monitoring may be required in patients who are transferred from high systemic effects corticosteroids to EOHILIA, since symptoms attributed to withdrawal of steroid therapy, including those of acute adrenal axis suppression or benign intracranial hypertension, may develop.

 Other Corticosteroid Effects

-Monitor patients with hypertension, diabetes mellitus, osteoporosis, peptic ulcer, glaucoma, or cataracts, or with family history of diabetes, glaucoma, or with other conditions where corticosteroids may have unwanted effects.
+Monitor patients with or family history of: hypertension, diabetes mellitus, osteoporosis, peptic ulcer, glaucoma, or cataracts or with other conditions where corticosteroids may have unwanted effects.

 ADVERSE REACTIONS